0xHaru/Calc/README.md

 ## Calc

-An interpreter for arithmetic expressions that aims to provide a simple example of recursive descent parsing
+An interpreter for arithmetic expressions that aims to provide a simple example of recursive descent parsing.

 ### Example